 Final Thoughts on Domain Flipping:

-I also encourage you to read more guides on domain flipping, interviews, and general info/terminology in the industry before getting into this side hustle.
+I also encourage you to read more guides on domain flipping, interviews, and general info/terminology in the industry before getting started.

 Tom is a 22 year old recent college graduate from Canada with a passion for side hustling, passive income, and marketing.
 This Online World is all about providing people with honest ways to make and save more money by using technology.
 To learn more about Tom, read his About Page!